 We all have an internal clock, the circadian clock (actually many of them, your organs have them too).
 We are learning that ignoring that clock causes disease and obesity.
 In modern life, we have artificial light and stimulation (like eating) that throws off the […]

 Lyme disease is often misdiagnosed as Fibromyalgia, Chronic Fatigue Syndrome, Arthritis and even Alzheimer’s Disease.
-That’s why you need to insist on being tested for it and the 10 other tick-borne viruses common to the United States–and why your independent RN Patient Advocate is so focused on correct diagnosis.
+That’s why you need to insist on being tested for it and the 10 other tick-borne viruses common to the United States–and why your independent RN Patient Advocate is so focused on an accurate diagnosis.
 Thirty to forty percent (the government’s own numbers) of medical diagnosis in America are wrong–it is a mistake that could cost your, or your loved one’s, lives.

 Kris Kristofferson was diagnosed with Alzheimer’s disease after years of worsening memory problems.
 But, earlier this year, a doctor decided to test Kristofferson for Lyme disease, which can cause neurological problems, including memory issues and what some describe as “brain fog,” as well as a broad range of other symptoms.
 The test came back positive.